-I don’t know about you, but I think checked patterns are really cool instead of stuffy.
-As a big fan of different fashion prints and mixing patterns (do you already know my pattern mix style guide?), I of course have clothes with checked pattern in my closet, too.
+I don’t know about you, but I think check patterns are really cool instead of stuffy.
+As a big fan of different fashion prints and mixing patterns (do you already know my pattern mix style guide?), I of course have clothes with check pattern in my closet, too.
 Like a business suit with glencheck pattern, which I bought back in the early 2000s.
 Or to give a more current example, after a long search, in October, I finally found a really cool vintage boyfriend blazer with typical red-green tartan pattern.

 Great pattern, style and fabric?
 Check!

-The large checked pattern looks super casual and modern.
+The large check pattern looks super casual and modern.
 The color combination of intense blue to classic black and gray looks classy and can be easily combined.
 The oversize cut of the jacket is something different and the freedom of movement (quite unusual in a winter jacket for me) really cool.
 To wear the jacket feels fantastic.
 Because fine organic virgin wool makes the jacket a super soft, light and at the same time cuddly warm companion.